benatportland/spotify-triple-r/README.md

-triple-r
+rrr
 ===============

 To install;

-1. Clone this repository into ~/Spotify/triple-r
+1. Clone this repository into ~/Spotify/rrr

-> git clone git@github.com:benatportland/spotify-triple-r.git ~/Spotify/triple-r
+> git clone git@github.com:benatportland/spotify-triple-r.git ~/Spotify/rrr

-2. Open Spotify and enter 'spotify:app:triple-r' into the Search
+2. Open Spotify and enter 'spotify:app:rrr' into the Search